 - Paderno World Cuisine Black Steel Frying Pan

 Glass Bakeware & Cookware

 Glass is an inert substance if there are no coatings or decorations on the product.
 As we’ve seen, coatings, in general, are a huge problem, and we found that non-stick nanofilms are being developed for glass bakeware so be sure to purchase only uncoated glass products.
 Here are the brands we recommend:

-- Visions Cookware (discontinued line, but still available in some places)
+Visions Cookware (discontinued some line, but still available)

 - Anchor Hocking 15 Piece Glass Bakeware Set

 - Creo SmartGlass 2 Quart Baking Dish

 - Glasslock 4 Piece Square Bakeware Set

 - Libbey Bakeware 7 Piece Glass Bakeware & Casserole Set

 - Simax Glass Fluted Bundt Cake Bakeware